Last updated: January 05, 2023

 Please also note that if you do opt-out of receiving marketing-related emails from us, we may still be required to send you administrative messages relating to the service or website from time to time.

-This section applies to California residents whose personal information we collect.
-We adopted these additional rights in order to comply with the California Consumer Privacy Act of 2018 (CCPA) and any terms defined in the CCPA have the same meaning when used in this section.
+This section applies to California and Virginia residents whose personal information we collect on behalf of our business customers.
+We outline these additional rights in order to assist our business customers in complying with their obligations under the California Consumer Privacy Act of 2018 (CCPA) and Virginia’s Consumer Data Protection Act (VCDPA).
+Any terms defined in the CCPA and VCDPA have the same meaning when used in this section.

-If we received your information from a business customer, you will need to make the request directly with the business customer unless the business customer has authorized us to respond directly to you.
+When you make a request to us, you will need to make the request directly with the business customer unless the business customer has authorized us to respond directly to you.
+As a service provider to our business customers, we generally cannot respond to your request unless your request comes through our business customer.

-If we are permitted to respond to your request, once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, and Deletion), we will disclose to you:
+Once we receive and confirm your verifiable consumer request, we will disclose to you:

 - The categories of personal information we collected about you.